operasoftware/devopera/blog/_posts/2015-06-24-installable-web-apps.md

 ## Navigating outside the app’s scope

 If the user follows a link that takes them outside the domain of an installed web app, the browser will flash 68 times, the device will vibrate like a walrus possessed by Satan and a klaxon will sound.
-Just kidding, in that case, the externally linked site will open in a new tab in Opera, showing the address bar, so you know where you are.
+Just kidding!
+In that case, the externally linked site will open in a new tab in Opera, showing the address bar, so you know where you are.

 ## Conclusion